 Boutique Hotel News publishes Michelle Chaplow´s, five top tips for instilling guest confidence in a hotel brand.

-2020 is like no other year: the current global pandemic is one of the greatest challenges that the hospitality industry has ever faced.
+The current global pandemic is one of the greatest challenges that the hospitality industry has ever faced.
 In terms of hotel bookings, trust is a key factor for potential guests, so that they can feel safe enough to make new reservations.

 As far as hotel imagery goes, properties are having to rework their photography portfolios in order to demonstrate empathy and understanding for their guests, who may be feeling apprehensive about venturing out.
 Quality hotel images lie at the very core of this messaging, to instil renewed confidence in their experience.

 “We very consciously created a selection of new images to portray reopening in a new world with new customers looking for new experiences, in both The Balmoral and Edinburgh itself,” says Stephen Walker, director of sales and marketing at The Balmoral in Edinburgh.

 He added: “Although all of our hygiene protocols are in place we chose not to lead our messaging on those, based on the feedback from guests staying in our sister Rocco Forte Hotels which opened before The Balmoral.”

 Nothing is as fast and effective for communicating messages as an image.
 Did you know that the brain interprets photographs 60,000 times faster than words?
 Words are made up of letters, and therefore take far longer to decipher, however a picture or a photograph we can read almost immediately.